exoplatform/exo-documentation/docs/PersonalApplications.rst

 3. The profile banner image will be automatically loaded.

 In mobile devices, your profile display is divided on 2 sections:
-- section 1: About me, , Kudos, Cauris and Work experiences
+- section 1: About me, Kudos, Coins and Work Experiences
 - section 2: Welcome to my profile, Contact informations and Badges by domains

 To switch from both sections, you can use the swipe icon.